darrenburns/posting/docs/guide/environments.md

 Note that you do *not* need to restart to load changes made to these files, so you can open and edit your env files in an editor of your choice alongside Posting.
-However, autocompletion and variable highlighting will not update until Posting is restarted.

 ### Environment specific config